nsmryan/protoflight/README.md

 WARNING- this software is a prototype of a prototype.
 It is not intended for use, nor is it even fully running yet.

-This software is an example of a flight software like architecture, containing many of the elements and decisions that other flight software have, such as cFS (Core Flight System), while aiming to be much (much) smaller and easier to understand.
+This software is an example of a flight software like architecture, containing many of the elements and decisions that other flight software have such as cFS (Core Flight System) while aiming to be much (much) smaller and easier to understand.

 This is really an experiment in trying to develop in the style of flight software systems for hobby electronics.
-I want to get this running on some board, perhaps an STM32F4Discovery, and develop as small and simple a software system as I can.
+I want to get this running on some board, perhaps an STM32F4Discovery, and develop as small and simple a software system as I can while keeping the general architecture of the flight software systems I have worked with.

 ## Motivation

 The underlying goal here is to explore flight software architecture while keeping the software very small, so it can be understood and modified for application-specific needs.
 Ideally this could become a teaching tool for others, but at the very least I hope for it to be a learning experience for myself.

 Not all flight software looks like this- protoflight is leaning towards the "flight computer" niche, where you need a lot of functionality to schedule, monitor, collect, run complex algorithms, etc. Some flight software systems do not need all of this functionality and can therefore be simpler and more direct.

 I've develop with cFS in the past, and found that while it covers most needs of a flight software systems, and it delivers on the promise of modularity and portability, I was weighed down by its size on small systems (not in performance, but mostly in my own time and ability to modify software of that size).

 ## Goals

   * Small size - this software should not accumulate features, and should remain in the few thousands of lines range.
 Size by itself is not the only goal, as some features are worth extra code, but should be taken into account.
   * Portability - this software should not rely on its operating system or board directly.
 Project-specific modules are welcome to depend on anything they like, but the core software system should not.
+At the very least it must run on Linux on my laptop and FreeRTOS on at least one board.
   * Consistency - the software should be consistent in every definition, comment, and line of code.
   * Testability - ideally the software should be designed in a way that allows testing.
 For example: most logic, especially conditional statements, loops, etc, should be in functions that do not use the operating system or rely on any